mdn/content/files/en-us/web/html/element/table/index.md

 To provide additional control over how cells fit into (or span across) columns, both {{HTMLElement("th")}} and {{HTMLElement("td")}} support the `colspan` attribute, which lets you specify how many columns wide the cell should be, with the default being 1.
 Similarly, you can use the `rowspan` attribute on cells to indicate they should span more than one table row.

-We have some [examples](#examples) below, but for more examples and an in-depth tutorial, see the [HTML tables](/en-US/docs/Learn/HTML/Tables) series in our [Learn web development](/en-US/docs/Learn) area, where you'll learn how to use the table elements and their attributes to get just the right layout and formatting for your tabular data.
+We have some [examples](#examples) below, but for more examples and an in-depth tutorial, see the [HTML tables](/en-US/docs/Learn/HTML/Tables) series in our [Learn web development](/en-US/docs/Learn) area, where you'll learn how to use the table elements and their attributes to get just the right formatting for your tabular data.

 <table class="properties">
   <tbody>